refinedev/refine/documentation/blog/2024-11-11-ts-dictionary.md

 hide_table_of_contents: false
 ---

+**This article was last updated on November 11, 2024 to include advanced techniques for TypeScript dictionary validation and best practices for ensuring type safety in dynamic and complex data structures.**

 ## Introduction

 Dictionaries are one of the crucial data structures in programming.
 Dictionaries or maps are useful for describing key-value paired objects in an application.
 They can be implemented using `Object` and `Map` instances in JavaScript.
 In TypeScript, dictionaries are also implemented as a `Record<>` with related types for its keys and values.